mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Ratchet Tree Commits

+When performing a Commit, the leaf ClientInitKey of the commiter and its direct path to the root are updated with new secret values.

-Nodes in a tree are always updated along the direct path from a leaf to the root.
-The generator of the Commit chooses a random secret value "path_secret[0]", and generates a sequence of "path secrets", one for each node from the leaf to the root.
-That is, path_secret[0] is used for the leaf, path_secret[1] for its parent, and so on.
+The generator of the Commit starts by using the HPKE secret key "leaf_hpke_secret_key" associated to the "init_key" of its new leaf CIK (See {{initialization-keys}}) to compute the "path_secret[0]" value and generates a sequence of "path secrets", one for each intermediate nodes between the leaf and the root.
+That is, path_secret[0] is used for the node directly above the leaf, path_secret[1] for its parent, and so on.
 At each step, the path secret is used to derive a new secret value for the corresponding node, from which the node's key pair is derived.

 ~~~~~
+path_secret[0] = HKDF-Expand-Label(leaf_hpke_secret_key,
+                                   "path", "", Hash.Length)
 path_secret[n] = HKDF-Expand-Label(path_secret[n-1],
                                    "path", "", Hash.Length)
 node_secret[n] = HKDF-Expand-Label(path_secret[n],